 Since its inception in the late 1870s, Levi Strauss’ original riveted denim jacket has become a permanent part of the menswear uniform.
 It transcends seasons, trends and style tribes and has been adopted by everyone from cowboys to couture houses.
-Here’s a look at how this versatile piece has been dyed, decorated and deconstructed yet remained a priceless piece of Americana.
+Here’s a look at how this versatile piece of gear has been dyed, decorated and deconstructed, yet has remained a priceless piece of Americana.

 STYLE AND CULTURE

 CULT ITEM: DENIM JACKET

 Early incarnations of the denim jacket as we know it include the Army’s "working blues" and the Navy’s "denim fatigues," as well as Levi’s original "blouse" design, worn largely by western workers (although the bleu de travail, or French worker jacket, is considered pretty much a precursor to Strauss’ outerwear innovations).
 Levi’s debuted its classic jacket, or "Lot #507," in the 30s as part of its Western Wear line and went on to develop the design into the Type II in 1953 and the Type III — or the trucker denim jacket — in 1962.

 The denim jacket first came into style prominence in the '50s, with famous faces like Elvis, James Dean and Marlon Brando establishing it as a culturally significant cut.
 It came to signify cool American style and was the unofficial uniform of the newly established teenage scene.
 By the '70s, it had become a part of the punk aesthetic as the rebels of London and New York badged, scribbled and painted over the iconic style in the name of anarchy.
 In the '80s, things got oversized and even acid washed as the jacket became a fashionable streetwear staple.